5l1v3r1/WhatsSpy-Public-wiki/data-storage-and-API.markdown

 All these calls need the URL to your WhatsSpy Public instance in front (eg `http://mydomain.com/whatsspy/`).
 Replace the `[1]` in the urls with the values that you desire.

 The WebUI that you use, uses the exact same calls.
-You can view these API calls by using Developers tools in your webbrowser.
+You can view these API calls by using Developers tools in your webbrowser. **Remember** to remove any parameters that you don't want to set (leaving these in will cause the value to be set to an empty string or null)!

 ### Login
 ```